ninjaz5736/MMM-PublicTransportHafas/code_of_conduct.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.